pidi3000/Badger_Config_Handler/README.md

 # Badger_Config_Handler
-A python library for handling code declared and file defined settings.
+A python library for handling code-declared and file-defined settings.

+Supports saving to JSON and YAML files.

 # Data types